xeayal/MultiDate-Calendar/README.md

 #You can set the background color of the selected day section from main.js

-#You can access the date information with the date attribute of the .day class.
+#You can get to date information with the date attribute of the .day class.

 JQUERY